 C.T.
-Vivian to lie in state at Georgia Capitol before burial
+Vivian remembered at Georgia Capitol ahead of funeral

-ATLANTA (AP) — On the eve of his funeral, a horse-drawn carriage will take The Rev. C.T.
-Vivian’s casket to Martin Luther King Jr.’s tomb in Atlanta on Wednesday.
+ATLANTA (AP) — On the eve of his funeral, a horse-drawn carriage will take the Rev. C.T.
+Vivian’s casket from the Georgia Capitol to Martin Luther King Jr.’s tomb in Atlanta on Wednesday.

-Before the carriage rolls down Piedmont Avenue and Auburn Avenue to The King Center, Vivian’s body will lie in state in the rotunda of the Georgia Capitol.
+Before the carriage rolls down Piedmont Avenue and Auburn Avenue to The King Center, a viewing and ceremony was held in the rotunda of the Georgia Capitol.

 Vivian died Friday at age 95.